turingschool-examples/challenges/ruby_in_ruby.markdown

 ## Part 2: Manipulating Strings

-For these array exercises, start with the following template:
+For these string exercises, start with the following template:

 ```ruby
 class SimpleString